silvercircle/silvercircle.github.io/_got-theories/got-theories-jon.md

 We already know that he is not a bastard (a "Snow") at all, but this is our viewer's privilege.
 In the show, nobody except Bran and Samwell Tarly know it, at least not officially.
-It is possible that Melisandre or, even more likely, Kinvara know it for sure, or at least consider it a possibility, but this is pure speculation.
+It is possible that Melisandre or Kinvara know it for sure, or at least consider it a possibility, but this is pure speculation.

+{% include gfx/block_image.html image="got/jon-snow-iron-throne.jpg" title="Is this Jon's fate?"
+nolink=1 borderclass="borderless" %}
 Being a true Targaryen[^secret_marriage], he is also *First of His Name* and therefore rightful heir to the Iron Throne, and this fact alone opens up a lot of new theories.
 Until now, the Dragon Queen Daenerys was thought to be the only rightful heir of house Targaryen, but the new situation makes